juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //picture of a bunch of mouths
 ![bengio_language_model.png]({{site.baseurl}}/assets/bengio_language_model.jpg)

-#Highlithing the teeth
+With those transformations in place we can assure that our net will recive inputs of the same part of the face everytime, this will improve our accuracy.

+#Histogram Equalization
-Now a quick technique to highlight the teeth on the mouth region is inverting the image pixels, this is converting the image to the negative image, there may be other methods but this particular one worked well for me.
+A usefull technique to highlight the details on the image is to apply histogram equalization:

 //code for extracting the negative image
 //picture of mouth enhanced with negative pattern